Announcing h5lite and hdf5lib: High-Performance HDF5 Storage for the CRAN Ecosystem

 Under the hood, h5lite is powered by hdf5lib.
 While most users won’t interact with it directly, it serves as the rock-solid foundation for the entire ecosystem.

-• Bundled Source: To eliminate external dependencies, hdf5lib bundles the complete HDF5 2.0.0 source code.
-It compiles natively during installation on macOS, Windows, and Linux - no external system libraries required.
+• Bundled Source: hdf5lib bundles the complete HDF5 2.0.0 source code, compiling natively on macOS, Windows, and Linux with no external system libraries required.

-• Thread-Safety: Unlike many system builds, hdf5lib is compiled with thread-safety enabled by default.
-This allows for safe parallel I/O regardless of your chosen threading system, whether you are using RcppParallel, OpenMP, pthreads, or similar libraries.
+• Thread-Safety: Compiled with thread-safety enabled by default, allowing for safe parallel I/O regardless of your chosen threading system.

 • Versioning & API Stability: Developers can specify LinkingTo: hdf5lib (>= 2.0) to ensure HDF5 2.0 features are available.
 Built-in API versioning also safeguards your code against breaking changes in future HDF5 releases.